Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company uses AWS Organizations to manage multiple AWS accounts with consolidated billing enabled.
 Organization member account owners want the benefits of Reserved Instances (RIs) but do not want to share RIs with other accounts.
 Which solution will meet these requirements?

 - [x] Purchase RIs in individual member accounts.
-Disable Rl discount sharing in the management account.
+Disable RI discount sharing in the management account.
 - [ ] Purchase RIs in individual member accounts.
-Disable Rl discount sharing in the member accounts.
+Disable RI discount sharing in the member accounts.
 - [ ] Purchase RIs in the management account.
-Disable Rl discount sharing in the management account.
+Disable RI discount sharing in the management account.
 - [ ] Purchase RIs in the management account.
-Disable Rl discount sharing in the member accounts.
+Disable RI discount sharing in the member accounts.

 ### A gaming application is deployed on four Amazon EC2 instances in a default VPC.
 The SysOps administrator has noticed consistently high latency in responses as data is transferred among the four instances.
 There is no way for the administrator to alter the application code.
 The MOST effective way to reduce latency is to relaunch the EC2 instances in:

-- [ ] a dedicated VPC.
+- [ ] Dedicated VPC.
-- [ ] a single subnet inside the VPC.
+- [ ] Single subnet inside the VPC.
-- [x] a placement group.
+- [x] Placement group.
-- [ ] a single Availability Zone.
+- [ ] Single Availability Zone.

 ### A company has a stateful web application that is hosted on Amazon EC2 instances in an Auto Scaling group.
 The instances run behind an Application Load Balancer (ALB) that has a single target group.
 The ALB is configured as the origin in an Amazon CloudFront distribution.
 Users are reporting random logouts from the web application.
 Which combination of actions should a SysOps administrator take to resolve this problem?
 (Select TWO.)